FEATURED CASE STUDY

 Ongoing Impact of the Communications Program

-As the program stabilized, the focus shifted from building internal structure to strengthening outward-facing communications.
-As the program matured, leadership was handed off to Elizabeth May, a communications professional with deep experience in audience research, content distribution strategy, and public-facing communications.
+As the program stabilized, the focus shifted from building internal structure to outward-facing communications.
+Leadership was handed off to Elizabeth May, a communications professional with deep experience in audience research, content distribution strategy, and public-facing communications.

-Under the leadership of Elizabeth May, one example of the communications program in execution came in early 2026, when the team published a blog post highlighting an international collaboration of volunteer librarians building the Nancy Drew collection.
-The story generated strong engagement across social channels and was later featured as the main topic in NPR’s Books Newsletter.
+One early example of the program in execution came in 2026, when the team published a story about an international collaboration of volunteer librarians building the Nancy Drew collection.
+It generated strong engagement across social channels and was later featured as the main topic in NPR's Books Newsletter.

 Annual Communications Update: From Infrastructure to Execution (October 2024)